daovincent/ESIPE/CondensedInfo/Concurrence.md

 # Concurrence
 Sources : Everything more or less comes from https://igm.univ-mlv.fr/coursconcurrence

+In other words, this is info from the course, but in a "condensed way"

 ## Synchronized
 This makes the content of the block an "atomic operation".
 ```java